olcf/foundational_hpc_skills/intro_to_unix/README.md

 You can think of directories as being like folders on a personal Windows or Mac computer.
 They are containers for files and other directories, and form the basis for the filesystem you can move around in.

+### Special Directories

+Every directory contains two special directory entries: ”.” and “..”.
+These are normally "hidden" when you list the contents of a directory.

+`.` is a reference to the current directory.
+Sometimes, especially when wanting to execute (or run) a program or piece of code, you will see the location to the file referenced as `./my_program.exe`.
+This is telling the code to look for the file "here in the current directory."

+`..` is a reference to the "parent" directory, or the one "above" the one where you are located.
+This winds up being important when you want to move up to a higher location in the filesystem.

+`~` is usually a reference to a users "home" directory.
+If you see this in the path to a file, such as `~/my_directory/my_program.exe`, this would indicate to start looking in the home directory location.

+These will become more apparent later on in this exercise and in later challenges.

 ### Locating yourself with the `pwd` command